Glassy Mountain, located in Greenville County, has an elevation of 2760

 The northern edge of the mountain boundaries the Greenville County watershed, providing a pristine habitat for wildlife.
 The watershed area prohibits any boating or construction around the North Saluda Reservoir.
 According to the epa web site, the reservoir was purchased in 1961 and has a watershed area of 17,000 acres.
 The lake itself is approximately

-.
+1,100 acres.
 Prior to 2000, water from the reservoir was pumped

 unfiltertered to Greenville County residents, a tribute to the purity of the